TritonXR/nine-day-detective/README.md

 Nine Day Detective is a student project that aims to replicate the mystery and excitement of an escape room experience in a virtual reality environment.

 # Update Syntax
-Make sure to comment this everytime something was updated:
+Make sure to comment this everytime a commit is made:

-	"update Jan 11" - "(what was updated)"
+	"update Jan 11" - "(description of what was changed/updated)"

 # Groups
 1. Cabinets, counter, coffee machine (flipping and filling the mugs, opening the cabinet and cash register)